ayberkuzum/ayberkuzum/README.md

 - 👋 Hi, I’m Ayberk Üzüm.
 Im a third grade economics and finance student at Bahcesehir University
-- 👀 I’m interested in algo trade,machiene learning,data science and finance.
+- 👀 I’m interested in algo trade,machine learning,data science and finance.
 - 📫 How to reach me: ayberkuzum2005@gmail.com